dsasacramento/dsasacramento.github.io/_pages/committees.md

 important to empower DSA members and members of the local community to make meaningful systemic change (outside of existing systems).

+#### Trans Rights and Bodily Autonomy Committee

+TRBA committee merged with Mutual Aid Committee in July 2025.

 * Contact: mutualaid@sacdsa.org

 ### Racial Solidarity Committee